-- .1 Times for individual and relay events achieved in NCAA bona fide competition as defined in the current NCAA Rules and Interpretations shall be regarded as approved times for USA Swimming purposes. - .2 Officiating shall comply with the requirements in the current NCAA Rules Book. - .3 Competition results are to be submitted electronically within 72 hours after the meet has ended to ncaa@usaswimming.org. - 202.8 REQUIREMENTS FOR OBSERVED SWIMS Swims may be observed by assigned USA Swimming or YMCA officials for conformance with USA Swimming technical rules in a meet conducted under other than USA Swimming rules.
-Official times achieved as observed swims may be submitted for entry into the SWIMS database if all of the following conditions are met: - .1 The meet must be a season-culminating Championship, e.g., League, Conference, District, Sectional, State, Regional, or be specifically approved by the Times & Recognition Committee staff leader (or his/her designee).
-A time trial held in conjunction with the season-culminating championship meet that is officiated in accordance with the same standard as the championship meet may also be observed. - .2 Requests for observers for certification of times from meets in the championship progression must be made to the host LSC in accordance with LSC procedures at least 10 days prior to the meet.
-Applications for observation of all other meets must be made to the host LSC at least 10 days prior to the meet.
-Authorization of such non-championship meets must then be approved by the Times & Recognition Committee staff leader (or his/her designee). - .3 An observer must verify that all swims approved for USA Swimming purposes were in accordance with the following requirements: - A Minimum of one referee, one starter and two stroke and turn judge association officials working season-culminating championship meets and invitationals;
+- .1 Times for individual and relay events achieved in NCAA bona fide competition, as defined in the current NCAA Rules, shall be regarded as approved times for USA Swimming purposes. - .2 Competition results are to be uploaded directly into SWIMS within 72 hours after the meet has ended. - 202.8 REQUIREMENTS FOR OBSERVED SWIMS Swims may be observed by assigned USA Swimming or YMCA officials for conformance with USA Swimming technical rules in a meet conducted under other than USA Swimming rules (NFHS, USMS, USOPC).
+Official times achieved as observed swims may be submitted for entry into the SWIMS database if all of the following conditions are met: - .1 The meet must be a season-culminating Championship, e.g., League, Conference, District, Sectional, State, Regional, and be submitted on Local Swim Committee Form B to the LSC National Times Verification Officer at least 10 days prior to the meet.
+A time trial held in conjunction with the season-culminating championship meet that is officiated in accordance with the same standard as the championship meet may also be observed if it is authorized by the host association. - .2 Requests for observers for certification of times from meets not in the championship progression (such as invitationals for 3 or more teams) must be made on Local Swim Committee Form A in accordance with LSC procedures at least 10 days prior to the meet.
+A list of all LSC observed meets for the current swim year shall be posted on the LSC website. - .3 An observer must verify that all swims approved for USA Swimming purposes were in accordance with the following requirements:

+- A Minimum of one referee, one starter and two stroke and turn judge association officials working season-culminating championship meets and invitationals;

-- B 102.24 (Timing Rules);
+- B 102.23 (Timing Rules);

-- C 103.3 (Racing Course Dimensions): and
+- C 103.3 (Racing Course Dimensions); and

 - D 103.14 (Starting Platforms).

 - .4 Where the technical rules of the stroke differ from USA Swimming as defined in Article 101, at least two observers from USA Swimming and/or the YMCA, who shall be certified Stroke & Turn Judges assigned or approved by the LSC, must be on deck and in position to observe the strokes where the rules differ, in order to verify compliance of the swim or swims with that part of the USA Swimming rule that differs from the organization's rule.
 Where the technical rules as listed in Article 101 are identical to those of the organization under whose rules the meet is being conducted, the judgment of the organization officials shall be sufficient.
-The times should be entered, upon request, into SWIMS, the National Times Database.
+Times for USA Swimming members in good standing at the time of the meet should be entered, upon request, into SWIMS, the National Times Database.